rnystrom/D3Kit/README.md

 ![D3Kit](https://github.com/rnystrom/D3Kit/blob/master/images/logo.png?raw=true)
 ======

 D3Kit is an easy to use layer to communicate with the [Diablo 3 API](http://blizzard.github.com/d3-api-docs/) maintained by Blizzard Entertainment.
 D3Kit handles all of the requests and gives you a simple block style callback system for successes and failures.
-After reqeusts are made, D3Kit parses the JSON response from Blizzard and builds NSObjects for you to use in your apps.
+After successful reqeusts are made, D3Kit parses the JSON response from Blizzard and builds NSObjects for you to use in your apps.

-##Quick Search
+##Get Started
 * [Installation](https://github.com/rnystrom/D3Kit#installation)
 * [Overview](https://github.com/rnystrom/D3Kit#overview)
 * [Career](https://github.com/rnystrom/D3Kit#career)